mccright/emerg-call-data-database/Explore_the_data-w-SQL.md

 SELECT * FROM 'emergency_calls' WHERE incident_date_year_only = 2012 LIMIT 0,60
 SELECT * FROM 'emergency_calls' WHERE dispatch_time < "09:51:59" LIMIT 0,200

-# The following emits the number of calls (any call_type) per unit over the entire db scope
-# ordered by response_unit
+-- The following emits the number of calls (any call_type) per unit over the entire db scope -- ordered by response_unit
 SELECT response_unit, count(call_type)
    FROM emergency_calls
    GROUP BY response_unit

-#
-# The following emits the number of distinct call_types per unit over the entire db scope
-# ordered by call_type_count
+-- The following emits the number of distinct call_types per unit over the entire db scope -- ordered by call_type_count
 SELECT response_unit, count(DISTINCT call_type) AS call_type_count
    FROM emergency_calls
    GROUP BY response_unit
    ORDER BY call_type_count;

-#
-# The following emits the number of distinct_call_types, total_call_count (any call_type) per unit over the entire db scope
-# This may help identify (then weed out) some noise in the data.
+-- The following emits the number of distinct_call_types, total_call_count (any call_type) per unit over the entire db scope -- This may help identify (then weed out) some noise in the data.
-# For example, should be "care about" a response_unit that has one call over 10 years? ...2? ...4?
+-- For example, should be "care about" a response_unit that has one call over 10 years? ...2? ...4?
-# What is the threshold below which we ignore given response_unit's records?
+-- What is the threshold below which we ignore given response_unit's records?
 SELECT response_unit, count(DISTINCT call_type) AS distinct_call_types, count(response_unit) AS total_call_count
    FROM emergency_calls
    GROUP BY response_unit
    ORDER BY distinct_call_types;

-#
-# The following emits the number of distinct_call_types, total_call_count (any call_type) per unit over the entire db scope
-# ordered by the response_unit name.
+-- The following emits the number of distinct_call_types, total_call_count (any call_type) per unit over the entire db scope -- ordered by the response_unit name.
 This may be easier for some to navigate.
-The question remains,
-# What is the # of calls threshold below which we ignore given response_unit's records?
+The question remains, -- What is the num. of calls threshold below which we ignore given response_unit's records?
-# This may help identify (then weed out) some noise in the data.
+-- This may help identify (then weed out) some noise in the data.
 SELECT response_unit, count(DISTINCT call_type) AS distinct_call_types, count(response_unit) AS total_call_count
    FROM emergency_calls
    GROUP BY response_unit
    ORDER BY response_unit;

-#
-# The following emits each unit and a list of all the call_types in their records
-SELECT response_unit, GROUP_CONCAT(call_type) AS call_types
+-- The following emits each unit and a list of all the call_types in their records SELECT response_unit, GROUP_CONCAT(call_type) AS call_types FROM emergency_calls
-   FROM emergency_calls
    GROUP BY response_unit
    HAVING MIN(call_type) <> MAX(call_type);

-#
-# What call types are the longest for teams?
+-- What call types are the longest for teams?
 SELECT response_unit, call_type, time_in_service
    FROM emergency_calls
    WHERE time_in_service > "01:30:00"
    GROUP BY call_type

-#
-# What call types are the longest, and how long is each call of that type?
+-- What call types are the longest, and how long is each call of that type?
 SELECT call_type, GROUP_CONCAT(time_in_service)
     FROM emergency_calls
     WHERE time_in_service > "01:45:00"
     GROUP BY call_type
     ORDER BY call_type

-#
-# What call types do each of the units serve?
+-- What call types do each of the units serve?
 SELECT call_type, GROUP_CONCAT(response_unit)
     FROM emergency_calls
     GROUP BY call_type
     ORDER BY call_type

-#
-# The following emits each unit and a list of all the call_types in their records by date
-# This illustrates which units are dealing with more calls per day
-SELECT response_unit, count(call_type)
+-- The following emits each unit and a list of all the call_types in their records by date -- This illustrates which units are dealing with more calls per day SELECT response_unit, count(call_type)
    FROM emergency_calls
    GROUP BY response_unit
-# or
+-- or
 SELECT incident_date, response_unit, GROUP_CONCAT(call_type) AS call_types
    FROM emergency_calls
    GROUP BY response_unit

-# incident_date","response_unit","call_type","dispatch_time","enroute_time","arrive_time","time_in_service"
+-- incident_date","response_unit","call_type","dispatch_time","enroute_time","arrive_time","time_in_service"
 ```